larry-athey/boilermaker/Instructions/Usage-Tips.md

 _**NOTE:** This document isn't meant to be a tutorial on PID controllers, I recommend that you follow YouTube tutorial videos that explain them._

 Keep in mind that you have a lot of suspended solids in brewing and fermentation.
-A PID controller may quickly work up to 100% power depending on the current and target temperatures.
+A PID controller may quickly wind up to 100% power depending on the current and target temperatures.
 This will almost always result in scorching.
 It's recommended that you first warm up your mash/wort in **Temperature Cruise** mode at a 25% Startup Power, 1-2 minute Change Wait, and a 1% Fallback Power.
 You would then switch to **Brewing/Fermentation** mode after the fallback.
 This guarantees no scorching and no over-shoot.

 _**Remember,** the liquid at the bottom of your boiler is hotter than the top any time that the heating element is running.
 You may want to under-shoot your target temperature and allow stratification to happen before you increase your target temperature.
 For example, if your goal is 82.2C/180F, set your target temperature to 80C/176F and wait for stratificacion to rise to your goal, then increase your target temperature._